A little hole, some quicksand and a whole lot of rushing water make this swim at the Corunna Lake outlet heaps of fun at the change of tides.

 and check with the managing authority for any current change of conditions.

 The marker indicates the approximate location of the spot where I swam.
+If the map is not zoomed in locally, as can sometimes occur when loading, simply click or tap on "View Larger Map" below.

 If you would like to leave a comment about this swimming spot, please fill in the comment box below.